The Adana Mark II

 And the impedance plot is now:

-Therefore it continues to be as difficult a load to drive as Mark I.
+Therefore it continues to be as difficult a load to drive as Mark I, but the impedance peak between 5-10KHz is now much smaller, which is nice for some amplifiers.